 With diamond open access initiatives – journals or publication platforms – authors do not have to pay for publication and the publications are made available to readers immediately and free of charge in open access.
 Diamond open access initiatives play a key role in the transition to an affordable, sustainable and fair system for open access publication managed by the academic community.

 Diamond open access initiatives often have difficulty securing funding and the importance of this open access model is still often underestimated in the existing open access strategies.
-The UvA is therefore taking its responsibility by establishing an UvA Diamond Open Access Fund.
+The UvA has therefore taken its responsibility by establishing an UvA Diamond Open Access Fund.
 The fund supports proven diamond initiatives in which UvA researchers have published and – on request – diamond open access initiatives at the UvA which have recently been or will soon be set up or which have already proven themselves.

 The diamond open access funding is divided into two routes; per year, 50,000 euros is available for each one.